dataqio1/dataq_docs/getting-started/settings/untitled/redshift.md

 #### Create a new read only user for Postgres Testing

 The user id should only have read permission on the data.
-Also, DataQ needs permission to read metadata.
+Also, Vexdata needs permission to read metadata.
 The user id should have read only permissions on the following system tables

 ```
 pg_class